 One of the companies we recently invested in has great product instinct, but the team is just learning how to run a business.
 So the real priority to back the investment is to get operating expertise in there.
 We’ve put financial systems in place.
 That’s building.
 Identifying the needs, helping to hire, creating priorities.
 If you do that right upfront, it sets the DNA right.

-We get that the adventure can be lonely and want to be the rst call our founders or the teams make when they’re in trouble.
+We get that the adventure can be lonely and want to be the first call our founders make when they’re in trouble.
 It’s only because we know their businesses inside out that we can understand the challenges as opportunities and can actually be helpful.
 That depth of engagement is only possible with a handful of teams.

 The next step for Lightbox is to invest in vertically integrated businesses, do you believe these businesses to provide the next wave of growth in India?
 Do you believe that vertically integrated Indian Consumer-Tech organizations will catapult India as an innovation hub globally?